 What's interesting here is that Beach's zombie punch is nearly identical to the jet pilot.
 It is also blended and includes the same ingredients but in slightly different proportions.
 The key difference is that grenadine is added for a hint of sweetness and color.
 Since you'll have everything you need, comparing the two cocktails is easy.

 How Did the Tiki Bar Begin?

-Ernest Raymond Beaumont Grant (aka Donn Beach) opened the first tiki bar in the 1930's on Hollywood Boulevard in Los Angeles.
-The bar was the now famous Don the Beachcomber and was decorated with items from the South Pacific.
+Ernest Raymond Beaumont Grant (aka Donn Beach) opened the first tiki bar in 1934 on Hollywood Boulevard in Los Angeles.
+The now-famous Don the Beachcomber bar and decorated with items reminiscent of islands in the South Pacific.
 Beach developed a cocktail menu that celebrated the many styles of rum he had tasted over the years in elaborate, very secret recipes.

-Post World War II, the interest in South Pacific culture blossomed and the tiki boom took off.
-Soon, tiki bars popped up all over the country, each attempting to outshine one another with lavish tiki decor, mammoth bowls of cocktails, and, of course, tiny umbrellas and lots of rum in every drink.
+Post World War II, the interest in Polynesian culture blossomed and tiki cocktails took off.
+Soon, tiki bars popped up all over the United States, each attempting to outshine one another with lavish decor, mammoth bowls of cocktails, and, of course, tiny umbrellas and lots of rum in every drink.

 The golden era of the tiki bar took place in the 1950s but interest dwindled significantly within the next couple of decades.
 In the 1990s, tiki saw a revival as a decor style and party theme.
 More recently, tiki bars have once again become popular.